CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

     ```

 5. Run `mix run priv/repo/seeds.exs` to apply the seeds.
-6. Elm is going to expect our field names to be in camelCase rather than snake_case.
-To keep things simple we'll just change the `seat_no` key to `seatNo` on line 14 of *web/views/seat_view.ex* and adjust our test on line 22 of *test/controllers/seat_controller_test.exs* to match.
+6. Elm is going to expect our field names to be in camel-case rather than snake-case.
+To keep things simple we'll just change the `seat_no` key to `seatNo` on line 14 of *web/views/seat_view.ex*

     ```elixir
     # web/views/seat_view.ex